MindscapeHQ/raygun4android/README.md

 ## Changelog

-Version 1.0.0: Completed initial version with background service for performing posting, API key read from AndroidManifest, and more.
-Released for private beta.
+Version 1.0.0: Completed initial version with background service for performing posting, API key read from AndroidManifest, cache messages to disk when network unavailable & post them when it is available and more.

 Version 0.0.1: Initial release with basic functionality.